 George Millay had founded Sea World in 1964 in San Diego and later opened similar parks in Ohio and Orlando, Fla.
-In the 1970s, he saw the potential for a park built around water attractions, and in 1977 he opened what is considered the first water park, Wet n’ Wild in Orlando, according to Waterpark.com.
-The parked proved so popular that he opened more in the United States, Mexico and Brazil.
+In the 1970s, he saw the potential for a park built around water attractions, and in 1977 he opened Wet n’ Wild in Orlando, according to Waterpark.com.
+The park proved so popular that he opened more in the United States, Mexico and Brazil.
 From the viewpoint of the history of water slides, this was a particularly important step.

 Water parks in general had been so successful that they eventually moved indoors, starting with the first one in Wisconsin Dells at the Polynesian Resort Hotel & Suites in 1994.

 No area has taken to waterslides quite like Wisconsin Dells, which is a must-see for the true water slide enthusiast, The area is the “Waterpark Capital of the World,” according the Wisconsin Dells Visitors and Convention Bureau, which goes on to say, “We have the largest concentration of outdoor and indoor water parks of any place on the planet.”
 There are 50 water slides just in Noah’s Ark water park alone – one of the reasons why it is one of the Top 10 most visited water parks in the world.

 In the more than 100 years since that water chute in Christchurch, the water slide has become a staple of summertime fun around the world.
 Not only can you visit amusement parks to experience water slides, but now you have the ability to rent your own party inflatable water slide and have fun in your own backyard.